 High-end pieces are still selling in high-end places, like Martha’s Vineyard.
 Otherwise, your best bet may be to donate them.

 If your children don’t want the delicate textiles, see if you can find someone who repurposes hand-embroidered work into special-occasion garments, like christening gowns.
 Theaters and costume shops may also appreciate them.

 It can be emotional to sort through a lifetime of where we’ve been, even when it means clearing a path for the future.
-Loved ones and friends might be willing to lend a more objective eye as you cull – consider setting up a video chat to show your items, share stories and hear their opinion.
+Loved ones and friends might be willing to lend a more objective eye as you cull – consider setting up a video chat or having a visit to show your items, share stories and hear their opinion.
 Make sure you’re willing to return the favor, too.